-An ecosystem's diversity or "biodiversity" can be important to its health and continued existence.
+Human activity impacts Earth's biodiversity in negative ways for the most part, though some human activity may benefit it or combat its decline.
+An ecosystem's diversity and its health are directly tied together.
 The web of relationships in a complex environment such as a rainforest means that many species depend on each other.
 Genetic diversity among individuals in populations better equips organisms to deal with disaster or disease.
-Human impact on biodiversity has largely been negative, although some types of human activity may have had a beneficial effect.

-Modern agriculture also damages biodiversity in another way.
-In many cases, farmers around the world have adopted the same standardized varieties of crops such bananas and rice.
-As local varieties are replaced by the new standard varieties, the genetic diversity of these species decreases, and some useful genes may eventually disappear altogether from the population.
-Ultimately, the species is less adaptable at fighting disease or withstanding changes in the environment because of a lack of genetic diversity.
+Modern agriculture damages biodiversity in another way: farmers around the world adopt standardized varieties of crops such bananas, soy, corn, and rice.
+As farmers replace local varieties by the new standard, the genetic diversity of these species decreases, and some useful genes may eventually disappear altogether from the population.
+Ultimately, the species is less adept at fighting diseases, and the removal of some beneficial genes may hinder a species's ability to withstand environmental changes.

-On many occasions, humans have transferred species from one continent or island to another -- sometimes intentionally and on other occasions by accident.
-Sometimes the newcomers rapidly outcompete the species that already live there and drive them to extinction, thereby reducing biodiversity of an area.
-The brown treesnake, for example, was accidentally introduced to the island of Guam during WWII and, ever since then, the number of bird and reptile species on the island has rapidly plummeted.
+Humans bring a species from one continent or island to another frequently — sometimes intentionally and on other occasions by accident.
+In detrimental cases, these newcomers, called invasive species, rapidly outcompete native species and drive them to extinction, thereby reducing the biodiversity of an area.
+During the Second World War, humans accidentally introduced brown tree snake to the island of Guam — ever since then, the number of bird and reptile species on the island has rapidly plummeted.

-For the most part, human impact on biodiversity has been negative; over the past few centuries, the extinction rate has climbed to as much as a thousand times the estimated natural rate.
-Nonetheless, there are a few examples of positive human impacts on biodiversity.
-Creating protected areas such as nature preserves, for example, has helped protect biodiversity or at least slow its loss.
-Managing fisheries and logging operations so that resources are only removed at a sustainable rate has also helped conserve some biodiversity.
+The human impact on biodiversity has largely been negative — over the past few centuries, the extinction rate has climbed to as much as a thousand times the estimated natural rate.
+Nonetheless, human efforts to conserve biodiversity in some regions of the world succeed from time to time.
+Creating protected areas such as nature preserves help protect biodiversity or slow its decline.
+Managing fisheries and logging operations so that resources are only removed at a sustainable rate also helps conserve some biodiversity.